Australian Capital Territory Enacts New Law Recognizing Animal Sentience

 Urban Services Spokeswoman Nicole Lawder put forward an amendment designed to ensure the laws did not ban “responsible and humane” farming, scientific research or cultural and recreational activities. . .
 But Labor and the Greens rejected the amendment, with Mr. Steel saying it would make the bill more ambiguous and harder to enforce.

 While it is uncertain whether this law will affect animals in agriculture, the ACT has been a leader in farmed animal protection legislation in Australia.
-In 2014, it became the first Australian jurisdiction to ban gestation crates for pigs and battery cages for egg-laying hens – two of the most extreme and cruel methods of confining farmed animals.
+In 2014, it became the first Australian jurisdiction to ban gestation crates for pigs and battery cages for hens used by the egg industry – two of the most extreme and cruel methods of confining farmed animals.
 The same legislation also banned debeaking of chickens.

 Animal Sentience Legislation